San Francisco Schools with Journalism Degrees

 Bachelor of Arts in Journalism

-In order to be awarded the bachelor's degree from SFSU, students must complete at least 40 journalism units - only 12 of which may be lower division.
-Students must complete a minor in one of the almost 60 subjects that are approved by the journalism department.
+In order to be awarded the bachelor's degree from SFSU, students must complete at least 43 journalism units - only 13 of which may be lower division.
+Students must complete a minor in a subject approved by the journalism department.
 Journalism students can choose between two concentrations: print and online journalism or photojournalism.
-Both concentrations require students to complete core courses in reporting, ethics, and media law.
+Both concentrations require students to complete core courses in newswriting, news media law and ethics, multimedia journalism and digital news gathering.
 The print and online concentration curriculum includes a number of elective courses in topics like feature and magazine writing, while the photojournalism concentration primarily consists of a core series of photojournalism courses and labs.

 Minor in Journalism

-Students wishing to earn a minor in journalism at SFSU must complete at least 24 units in the field.
-They're required to take seven courses, exploring topics like news writing, journalism's social impact and editing.
-Students can also choose from courses in photojournalism and investigative reporting.
+Students wishing to earn a minor in journalism at SFSU must complete 21 units in the field.
+They're required to take five courses, exploring topics like news writing, journalism's social impact and digital news gathering.
+Students can also choose two additional journalism electives.

 The Berkeley Graduate School of Journalism, or J-School, is part of the University of California - Berkeley.
 In addition to getting journalistic practice while in school, J-School students can help their surrounding communities by staffing community reporting websites for under-represented Bay Area communities.